SasView/sasview/src/sans/models/media/model_functions.rst

 with the peak having height of I0 centered at qpk having standard deviation of B.  The fwhm is 2.354\*B.

-Parameters I0, B, qpk, and BGD can all be adjusted during fitting.
+Parameters I0, B, qpk, and BGD can all be adjusted during fitting. **NB: These don't match the table!**

 REFERENCE